 |Recommended Spending Money||You should have at least CAD $10,000 available to cover your expenses|

 Complete your application

 Complete your OVC Online Application and the UR online application at http://www.uregina.ca/international/index.html

 Pay the R3500 application fee to your OVC office along with the following documents:

 - High school transcripts

 - Provide proof of English Language Proficiency If you don’t have your ELP yet, that’s okay; we will issue you a conditional letter of acceptance if you are admissible.

 - A copy of your passport

 You need proof of sufficient funds to cover your tuition and living expenses for at least one year in Canada.
 In addition to the cost of tuition, you should have at least CAD $10,000 available to cover your living expenses.
-The cost of one year expenses at U of R is approximately more than $30000.
+The cost of one-year expenses at U of R is approximately more than $30000.
 Tuition (for Undergraduate) $18000, Room and board $7500, Other around $6000.
-If your dependants are planning to accompany or join you, you will require an additional $4 000 for the first dependant, and $3 000 for each subsequent dependant.
+If your dependents are planning to accompany or join you, you will require an additional $4 000 for the first dependant and $3 000 for each subsequent dependent.